Inertia05/CS611ObjectOrientedClassProjects2025Fa/README.md

 Your directions on how to run the code.
 Make sure to be as thorough as possible!

-Navigate to the directory "CS611ObjectOrientedClassProjects2025Fa" after unzipping the files Use javac src/*.java   to compile all the .java files in the src folder.
+Navigate to the directory "CS611ObjectOrientedClassProjects2025Fa" after unzipping the files Use javac "src/*.java"  to compile all the .java files in the src folder.
-Then use java -cp src MainMenu to run the program.
+Then use "java -cp src MainMenu" to run the program.

 ## Input/Output Example
 ---------------------------------------------------------------------------